 The markings on it are applied with the main divisions with an interval of 1 inch and intermediate – ⅛ or 1/16 in.

-The image below presents a section of tape divided in 1/8” subdivisions, the multiples of ¼” and ½” have longer marks.
+The image below presents a section of tape divided into 1/8” subdivisions, the multiples of ¼” and ½” have longer marks.

 Let me give you more examples.